Today in History: September 23

 Mary Church Terrell, "The Progress of Colored Women," February 18, 1898.

 African-American Perspectives: Pamphlets from the Daniel A. P. Murray Collection, 1818-1907.

 Mary Church Terrell—educator, political activist, and first president of the National Association of Colored Women—was born on September 23, 1863, in Memphis, Tennessee.
-An 1884 graduate of Oberlin College, America's first college to admit women and amongst the first to admit students of all races, Terrell was one of the first American women of African descent to graduate from college.
+An 1884 graduate of Oberlin College (external link), America's first college to admit women and amongst the first to admit students of all races, Terrell was one of the first American women of African descent to graduate from college.
 She earned her master's degree from Oberlin in 1888.

 Terrell began her career as a teacher.
 After her marriage to Washington lawyer Robert Terrell, she became active in the National American Woman Suffrage Association where she became a spokesperson for the particular concerns of African-American women.
 A passionate advocate of education, Terrell sold her speeches during this period in order to raise money for a kindergarten.
 In 1895, she was the first African-American woman to serve on the Washington, D.C., school board in which she served until 1905 and again from 1906 to 1911.